Nomadicknots

-Offering items from a small, private collection of personally chosen, rugs and carpets for sale.
+Offering items from a small collection of personally chosen, especially collectible rugs and carpets

-The Collection can be viewed at the Gilles Botbyl Gallery, Cape Town, South Africa.
+for sale.
+The Gilles Botbyl Nomadicknots Private Collection can be viewed at the Gilles Botbyl Gallery, Cape Town, South Africa.

 WHAT IS NOMADICKNOTS